groda/locate-me-now/README.md

 [**Locate Me Now on Glitch**](https://locate-me-now.glitch.me/) 🚀

+> **Note:** The app is hosted on **Glitch**, which will be shutting down its app hosting infrastructure soon.
+Please refer to the [announcement](https://blog.glitch.com/post/changes-are-coming-to-glitch/) for more details.
+In the future, I might need to consider migrating to another hosting platform. 💡

 ## 💻 Run on Your Local Machine

 This guide is for **Mac OS**.
 Follow these steps to run the app locally on your machine: